gideonshaked/rickroll-scripts/README.md

 # rickroll-scripts

 These are lighthearted scripts that you can use to rickroll yourself or your unwitting friends.
 Compatible with both Windows and Linux, they make rickrolling a scriptable and automatable task.
-For even more fun, use cron / Windows Task Scheduler or put this in your friend's .bashrc ;).
+For even more fun, put this in your friend's `.bashrc` or use cron/Windows Task Scheduler ;).

 ## Linux